Mina-Saad-2022/welcome-to-egypt/README.md

 # welcome-to-egypt

-In this project i use HTML and CSS only
+In this project i use HTML , CSS and JAVESCRIPT only

 The idea of this project is a simple page containing 11 reasons why any tourist should visit Egypt